BIGJRA/BIGJRA.github.io/src/_raw/rejuv/appendices.md

 ### Chapter 6 NG+

 *This content requires a completed V14 save file*.
 While completing the Silvally Quest, there is extra content in New Game+.
 Enter the back room of Eizen's house.
 You'll be able to pick between **Larvesta (Aevian)**, **Sneasel (Aevian)**, and **Glimmet (Aevian)**.
 (I strongly recommend picking Larvesta here, not just because it is extremely powerful, but because it will also open up *another* New Game+ sidequest skip in a bit that we might as well take advantage of.
-Specifically if you got Rookidee in the Msytery Egg earlier, that will suffice in Larvesta's place.)
+Specifically if you got Rookidee in the Mystery Egg earlier, that will suffice in Larvesta's place.)

 Using the ID Card will take you to a familiar room in which you can view a few more Black Boxes that have been filled in.